 Some of them were people who were interested in potential partnerships and collaborations, some people that had invested in ShipChain, and others were people that were just interested in learning more about it.

 An insane amount of traction came from wearing a simple t-shirt.

 When you attend an event and don’t need to get really dressed up, try wearing a t-shirt that has the name of your company on it.
+For those who do not already have one, contacting companies such as MeowPrint Custom T-Shirts can help.
 This little hack sparks curiosity and gives you a starting point for opening up conversations.

 The best part about wearing your brand is that you stand out, so you’re getting people to come directly to you instead of having to approach them.

 This creates a different dynamic so that you’re having a regular peer-to-peer conversation rather than someone coming up, throwing you a business card, and pitching you.

 If I really want to connect further and have a conversation with someone after an event, I’ll just cut straight to the chase and get their number or have them send me a text.